 - (a) Actions to be taken at the Annual Stockholders' Meeting shall require the vote of the stockholders representing at least a majority of the Company's outstanding capital stock. - (b) Two inspectors, who are officers or employees of the Company, shall be appointed by the Board of Directors before or at each meeting of the stockholders, at which an election of directors shall take place.
 If no such appointment shall have been made or if the inspectors appointed by the Board of Directors refused to act or fail to attend, then the appointment shall be made by the presiding officer of the meeting.
-For purposes of the Annual Stockholders' Meeting on April 24, 2017, the Corporate Secretary and/or his representative together with the Audit Partner of the External Auditor and/or his representative, have been designated as inspectors who have been tasked to oversee the counting of votes. - (b.1) A third party will be appointed by the Corporation to validate the votes as necessary. - (c) Stockholders may vote at all meetings either in person or by proxy duly given in writing in favor of any person of their confidence and each stockholder shall be entitled to one vote for each share of stock standing in his name in the books of the Company; provided, however, that in the election of Directors, each stockholder shall be entitled to cumulate his votes in the manner provided for by law. - (d) The By-Laws of the Company is silent as to the method by which votes are to be counted.
+For purposes of the Annual Stockholders' Meeting on April 24, 2017, the Corporate Secretary and/or his representative together with the Audit Partner of the External Auditor and/or his representative, have been designated as inspectors who have been tasked to oversee the counting of votes. - (b.1) Representatives of Alberto, Pascual and Associates, an accountancy firm accredited by the Board of Accountancy, shall be present during the Annual Stockholders Meeting for the purpose of validating and tallying the votes cast. - (c) Stockholders may vote at all meetings either in person or by proxy duly given in writing in favor of any person of their confidence and each stockholder shall be entitled to one vote for each share of stock standing in his name in the books of the Company; provided, however, that in the election of Directors, each stockholder shall be entitled to cumulate his votes in the manner provided for by law. - (d) The By-Laws of the Company is silent as to the method by which votes are to be counted.
 In practice, however, the same is done by the raising of hands or viva voce. - (e) With respect to the election of eleven (11) directors, each stockholder may vote such number of shares for as many as eleven (11) persons he may choose to be elected from the list of nominees, or he may cumulate said shares and give one candidate as many votes as the number of his shares multiplied by eleven (11) shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him multiplied by eleven (11). - (f) Upon confirmation by the inspectors that there is a mathematical impossibility for certain nominees to be elected into office based on proxies held and votes present/represented in the meeting, the actual casting and counting of votes for the election of Directors may be dispensed with.